Lismore Castle Gardens & Stables

 The gardens of Salterbridge House are part of the wonderful Waterford Garden Trail.
 They are Located near Cappoquin.
 The Victorian country house’s grounds are filled with camellias, magnolias, rhododendrons and many other woodland shrubs.

-On Saturday 3 June at 12pm. musicians from the LOF Chamber Orchestra will perform in this wonderful setting.
+On Saturday 3 June at 12pm.
+Kieran Moynihan, Flute, accompanied on piano by Marco Zambelli, will be featuring composers such as Donizetti, Rossini, Locatelli.
 Click on the picture to buy your tickets.